 - Referral order panel - panel members meet with young people and their families to agree a contract as part of a court order.
 Victims may also be invited along to attend these panels.

 - Sporting Futures - young people are encouraged to get involved with a range of sporting activities supported by our volunteers.

 - Buddy Plus+ Mentoring - young people are encouraged to spend time discussing problems with a volunteer mentor.

-> Anyone interested in volunteering should contact one of the local Youth Offending Team offices.
-Contact details are in the useful document section, or alternatively:
+Anyone interested in volunteering should contact one of the local youth offending team offices.
+Contact details are in the related documents section, or alternatively:

 - email: email@example.com

 - tel: 01629 531995